 Our Vision is that everyone in need of treatment for chemical dependency receives the compassion and respect that they deserve while being offered the best clinical care available.

-An individual’s willingness to get clean can vary from day to day, but one of the most common reasons people leave treatment is their urge to abuse substances or alcohol.
-The purpose of medication-assisted treatment (MAT) is to help ease these drug cravings so individuals can focus on their therapy.
+An individual’s motivation to maintain their sobriety can vary from day to day, but one of the most common reasons people leave treatment is their urge to abuse substances or alcohol.
+The purpose of medication-assisted treatment (MAT) is to help ease these cravings so individuals can focus on their therapy.
 The longer people stay in treatment, the better their chances of long-term success, so MAT is just one of the many tools we utilize at Coalition Recovery to help our clients get their life back.
+If you’re looking into medication-assisted treatment in Tampa Bay, connect with our team today at 888.707.2873 or reach out online.

-Upon entering treatment at Coalition Recovery, you’ll be medically assessed by our doctors to establish a medical history and background.
+Upon entering treatment at Coalition Recovery in Tampa Bay, you’ll be assessed by our doctors to establish a medical history and background.
 From there, our psychologist will prescribe medications to help alleviate withdrawal symptoms and, at times, additional medications to help mitigate cravings.
 Of course, these medications are non-addictive and are extremely difficult to abuse.
 We understand MAT may not be for everyone, but we offer the service to anyone who believes it may better their treatment experience.

 To understand how MAT works, it is easier to understand how these drugs work first.
 Opiates, alcohol, and benzos function by crossing the blood-brain barrier and attaching to brain receptors, triggering many neurotransmitters that produce highs and euphoric feelings.
 Addictions form when the user seeks these feelings of euphoria despite adverse consequences – causing dependence and a substance use disorder.
 MAT is a helpful tool to ease these struggles by stopping the effects of opiates in your brain.
 When your brain doesn’t get the feeling of euphoria from opiate use, it gradually ceases to crave the substance.